4537-Enterprise/TrackPorter/README.md

 ## Installation

-How to install our file and get it up and runnning on your trackporter:
+How to install our file and get it up and running on your trackporter:

 ### FTC Java Method